Home

 • Mike Vallinis -- my tropical-building friend from Montreal

-• Cheddie Richardson -- Cheddie is an old friend on-island, skilled sculptor and wise business person who is an advisor and partner in a new Anguilla construction company he and Mike and Jimmy are forming.
+• Cheddie Richardson -- Cheddie is an old friend on-island, skilled sculptor and wise business person in their new Anguilla construction company.

-The new company, called TurnKey Construction Inc., will bring advanced and green building technologies to Anguilla.
+The new company, called TurnKey Construction, will bring advanced and green building technologies to Anguilla.
 Our home will be built out of ICF, a remarkably strong, fast and energy-efficient way to build a concrete tropical house.
-More on ICF and concrete later.
+More on ICF and concrete homes later.

-By the way, Mike is really serious about staying in Anguilla and building in the tropics.
-I'd love to see him succeed.
-He is not only superb at what he does, he is conscientious and takes care of me in Anguilla (I'm just too busy back home).
-I'm happy to recommend his new company to you, so you can reach him through this form (and hurry, because he is going to be overbooked quickly)...
+Mike is serious about staying in Anguilla and building in the tropics.
+Our family loves him.
+He is not only superb at what he does, he is conscientious and took care of the project and my interests in Anguilla while I still lived in Montreal (I was just too busy back home).
+He completed our home to perfection, down to the final detail.

 Contact Mike At TurnKey Construction